docpop/Astro/README.md

 Astro is a substyle of 5A (or "counterweight style") yo-yoing.
 An Astro counterweight consists of two pieces: one piece that is tethered to the end of the string and another, usually heavier, piece that freely slides along the yo-yo string.
 The player can do any existing counterweight tricks by keeping the two weights together near the end of the string, or the player can experiment with new tricks by sliding the weight along the string or taking advantage of having two weights instead of one.
 Astro was created by Doctor Popular.

 The Astro Weights included in this project are the first counterweights Doc designed specifically for Astro play.
 The intent was to create a counterweight design that could be used normally or for Astro style.
+I'd suggest keeping the tethered "landing gear" weight at around 3.5grams and the sliding weight around 9grams, but you might experiment with different weights to see what you prefer.

 [![N|Solid](https://doctorpopular.com/wp-content/uploads/2021/04/astro-mark-II-sketch.jpg)](http://doctorpopular.com/)